HarshitKaushik/java-cheat-sheet/README.md

     private int privateVariable;
     static int staticVariable;

-    //Abstract Class can contain 0 or more abstract methods
+    //abstract class can contain 0 or more abstract methods
     //Abstract method does not have a body abstract void abstractMethod1();
     abstract void abstractMethod2();

-    //Abstract Class can contain 0 or more non-abstract methods public void nonAbstractMethod(){
+    //abstract class can contain 0 or more non-abstract methods public void nonAbstractMethod(){
       System.out.println("Non Abstract Method");
     }